 About Us

 Welcome to the Department of Economics at Trinity College Dublin.
-The department is long considered the strongest economics department in Ireland and Trinity is ranked No. 1 in Ireland for ‘Business and Economics’ in the World University Subject Rankings in 2022.
+The department is long considered the strongest economics department in Ireland, and Trinity is ranked Ireland's No.1 university - QS World University Ranking 2025; Times Higher Education World University Rankings 2024

 The development economics group has established the Trinity IMpact Evaluation (TIME) Research Centre dedicated to producing robust evidence on the effectiveness and mechanisms behind development interventions and investments.
 TIME has specialities in financial inclusion, enterprise development, gender, health, migration and social protection, and faculty members include Michael King, Martina Kirchberger, Tara Mitchell, Gaia Narciso, Carol Newman, Alejandra Ramos, Selim Gulesci, Ronan Lyons, Nicola Fontana and Martina Zanella.
 Trinity is among the largest research clusters for development economists in Europe.